THE PERFECT CURE FOR FEAR

-The Scripture clearly reveals that it is only the divine and perfect love (the love of God which is in Christ Jesus) that can serve as the perfect cure or antidote for fear, drive out fear, and deliver human soul from the bondage and torment of fear.
+The Scripture clearly reveals that only divine and perfect love (the love of God which is in Christ Jesus) is the perfect cure or antidote for fear to drive out fear and deliver you from the bondage and torment of fear.

 John testifies, “Love has in it no element of fear; but perfect love drives away fear, because fear involves pain, and if a man gives way to fear, there is something imperfect in his love.”
 (1 John 4:18 WNT).

 According to God’s Word, if there is any element or trace of fear of anything in your mind, it is a sure indication that you are not experiencing or walking in divine and perfect love.